Maxim-Mazurok/google-api-typings-generator/gapi.client.vault/readme.md

 await gapi.client.vault.matters.addPermissions({ matterId: "matterId",  });

 /*
 Closes the specified matter.
-Returns matter with updated state.
+Returns the matter with updated state.
 */
 await gapi.client.vault.matters.close({ matterId: "matterId",  });

 /*
-Counts the artifacts within the context of a matter and returns a detailed breakdown of metrics.
+Counts the accounts processed by the specified query.
 */
 await gapi.client.vault.matters.count({ matterId: "matterId",  });

 /*
-Creates a new matter with the given name and description.
+Creates a matter with the given name and description.
 The initial state is open, and the owner is the method caller.
 Returns the created matter with default view.
 */
 await gapi.client.vault.matters.create({  });

 /*
 Deletes the specified matter.
-Returns matter with updated state.
+Returns the matter with updated state.
 */
 await gapi.client.vault.matters.delete({ matterId: "matterId",  });